cuberite/users-manual/README.md

 Developers' Area
 ----------------

-This book is structured as individual HTML snippets with metadata header.
+This book is structured as individual HTML snippets for each chapter.
+The filename describes the section number and also the name of the section, seperated by " - ".

 A sample input directory structure would be: